This Overnight Weetabix recipe is a healthy high-protein breakfast perfect to meal prep for a week of healthy breakfasts.

 - Weetabix Breakfast Cereal – Weetabix, as it’s known in the UK, or their Australian and New Zealand equivalent, the Weetbix, are small bars of cereal preliminary made of wheat used to make quick and easy breakfasts.
 You can use the gluten-free version if you are intolerant to gluten or the kid version boosted in iron.
 If Weetbix is not available in your country, use wheat cereals.

 - Almond Milk – Or any other type of non-dairy milk such as coconut milk, oat milk, or cashew milk.
 My preference is to use unsweetened almond milk.

 - Maple Syrup – You can use any liquid sweetener in this recipe, such as maple syrup, vegan honey, agave syrup, coconut nectar, or rice malt syrup.
 You can also use sugar-free equivalents like sugar-free syrup or liquid stevia to naturally sweeten the breakfast with no added carbs.

 - Chia Seeds – The recipe works without chia seeds, but the seeds enhance the breakfast’s nutrition profile.
 Chia seeds are a great vegan protein source, and they add a lovely pudding texture to the Weetabix.

-- Yogurt of Choice – We used plant-based cashew yoghurt, but any vegan creamy yogurt works.
+- Yogurt of Choice – We used plant-based soy yogurt, but any vegan creamy yogurt works.

-- Protein Powder – Protein powder is optional, but it’s useful to add more protein.
+- Protein Powder – Protein powder or powdered peanut butter.
 Our preference is to use peanut-based vegan protein powder.

 - Cinnamon or vanilla extract to add more flavors.